Lone Star 100

 Crews are allowed at all aid stations provided you can get there.

-There will be access to the east and west side of the mountain for crewing.
+There will be access to the west side of the mountain for crewing.
 There will be designated parking lots for this and you will have to walk 1 mile to each of those aid stations.
 A mile in and a mile back out.
 There is no spectating for these areas though.
 They are only for crewing.

 Upper Sunset Aid Station and Pavilion Aid Station are located inside of the park.